-- Among all stations systemwide, five of the top 10 stations with the biggest increase in morning rush hour use are along the Blue Line O’Hare Branch, including all stations between Belmont and Damen.
+- Among all stations systemwide, five of the top 10 stations for growth in morning rush hour use are along the Blue Line O’Hare Branch, including all stations between Belmont and Damen.

-- The California/Milwaukee and Logan Square stations saw the greatest ridership growth during the morning rush period of any ‘L’ stop between 2002 and 2017.
+- The California and Logan Square stations saw the greatest ridership growth during the morning rush period of any ‘L’ stop between 2002 and 2017.

 We've made every effort to keep pace with that demand, by providing the most frequent service possible during the morning rush hour.
-Despite our efforts, we realize there is still room for improvement.
-Many of you have shared your feedback, and we want you to know that we hear you.
-We understand the frustration many of you have expressed, and we take your comments and concerns seriously.
+Despite our efforts, we know there is still room for improvement.
+Many of you've shared your feedback, and we want you to know that we hear you and understand the frustration you've expressed, and take your comments and concerns seriously.

 Why don’t you add more trains?

 We have.
 Since 2012, we've added nine trips during both the morning and evening rush hours to better meet demand.
-During the morning rush, we are running as many trains as the current power and signal system allows.
+During the morning rush, we have been running as many trains as the current power and signal system allows between O'Hare and downtown and recently added even more trains to the middle of the route, where the most severe crowding can occur to add even more capacity where it is most needed.

 Why isn’t there enough power?

-The O’Hare branch of the Blue Line opened nearly 34 years ago, in 1984, and was built to accommodate the projected growth at the time.
-Since then, that corridor has seen substantial residential and commercial development that has increased ridership demand.
+The O’Hare extension from Jefferson Park to O'Hare on the Blue Line opened nearly 34 years ago, in 1984, and was built with power and signals that would accommodate the projected growth at the time.
+Since then, this branch's corridor (particularly closer to downtown) has seen substantial residential and commercial development that has increased ridership demand.

-CTA trains require 600V electrical power to operate (known as traction power).
-We have our own electrical substations that convert regular alternating-current electricity to the direct-current power needed to run trains.
-The more trains that run, the more power is used.
-Simply put, our substations don’t have capacity to provide additional power that would allow us add more trains than we’re already running.
+Our trains require 600V electrical power to operate (known as traction power).
+We have our own electrical substations to supply this power across our lines... they convert regular alternating-current electricity from the electric company to the specific direct-current power that's needed for our trains.
+The more trains that run, the more power is used and the substations—once with extra room for growth—are now at capacity on parts of the line.

 Last year, we began a $42.9M project to upgrade three electrical substations, including two that serve the O’Hare branch of the Blue Line.
 When work is complete in 2020, upgrades to these substations will help improve service reliability along portions of the Blue Line.